EllenB/better-geo-python/chapters/01_set_up_windows.md

 This is just one way to create a virtual environment.
 Other options are: [Venv](https://docs.python.org/3/library/venv.html), [Virtualenv](https://virtualenv.pypa.io/en/latest/user_guide.html), [Pyenv](https://github.com/pyenv/pyenv) and [Poetry](https://python-poetry.org/docs/managing-environments/).

-For a practical example of some of the different ways, please see the [YouTube video of Krish Naik](https://www.youtube.com/watch?v=bf7pCxj6mEg) (among others).
+An overview article can be found on the [website of Real Python](https://realpython.com/python-virtual-environments-a-primer/).
+For a practical example of some of the different ways, please see also the [YouTube video of Krish Naik](https://www.youtube.com/watch?v=bf7pCxj6mEg) (among others).

 In order to create the virtual environment, you can use the command (similar to what we had typed in before in the Anaconda command prompt):